Department of Transportation (Philippines): Post-1986

-On February 26, 1986, just after the 1986 EDSA Revolution, Congressman Hernando B. Pérez was appointed Minister of Transportation and Communication by President Corazon C. Aquino.
+On February 26, 1986, just after the 1986 EDSA Revolution, former Batangas assemblyman Hernando Perez was appointed Minister of Transportation and Communication by President Corazon C. Aquino.

 In March 1987, technocrat Rainerio O. Reyes, was appointed Minister of MOTC.
 Immediately after, the MOTC was reorganized pursuant to Executive Order Nos.
 125, and 125-A. With these Executive Orders, the MOTC was made into a department, under the Executive branch of the Government.
 Under Secretary Reyes, the quasi-judicial functions of the department were transferred to the Land Transportation Franchising and Regulatory Board, which was created through Executive Order No. 202.

 Under Fidel V. Ramos

 Jesus B. Garcia was appointed Secretary of the DOTC by President Fidel V. Ramos.
-Under Garcia, new entrants were allowed in the landline and cellular phone services, dilapidated taxi cabs were also phased out in favor of brand new and late model units.
+Under Garcia, new entrants were allowed in the landline and cellular phone services, and dilapidated taxi cabs were also phased out in favor of brand new and late model units.

-In early 1995, then-Senator Ernesto Maceda ranked the DOTC first in his "Flagship Centers of Corruption and Inefficiency" scorecard for 1994 out of all the government agencies, citing its alleged irregular transactions for projects related to telecommunication.
+In early 1995, Senator Ernesto Maceda ranked the DOTC first in his "Flagship Centers of Corruption and Inefficiency" scorecard for 1994 out of all the government agencies, citing its alleged irregular transactions for projects related to telecommunication.
 Maceda previously ranked it second for the year 1993.